Italian Style Beans and Rice with Sausage is an easy one-pan meal that’s full of flavor that’s ready in 30 minutes!

 I wanted to take an old classic and give it a fresh, healthy new spin, and it should come as no surprise that I went with Italian flavors.
 Loaded with veggies, garlic, spices, and fresh herbs, it’s a bowl full of flavor!

-Canned beans make this go super quick, along with mirepoix that I prep once a week.
+Canned beans make this go super quick, along with mirepoix I prep once a week.
 You can buy frozen mirepoix or make your own.
-What is mirepoix you ask?
+What is mirepoix, you ask?
 Pronounced meer-PWAH, it’s a mix of aromatics that add flavor, aroma, and texture.
-Added at the beginning of the recipe along with fat, it’s cooked low and slow to allow all the flavors to come ut without browning.
 The classic recipe is two parts diced onion to one part each diced carrot and celery.
-Follow me on Instagram where I show my weekly food prep every Monday on stories!
+Follow me on Instagram, where I show my weekly food prep every Monday on stories!

-Rice with beans is a meal in itself but also pairs perfectly with grilled seafood, beef, and chicken, or serve with a side salad and a loaf of crusty bread.
+Rice with beans is a meal in itself or pairs perfectly with grilled seafood, beef, or chicken.

 - al fresco Roasted Pepper & Asiago Chicken Sausage